mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 )
 ```

-And there, that's our first meta package.
-Although, it's currently not much
+And there, that is our first meta package, although, it's currently not much
-more helpful than the base group so go ahead and add any additional packages
+more helpful than the base group.
+Go ahead and add any additional packages
-you want.
-For example, I have added these (as well as many others) to the list
+you want, for example, I have added these (as well as many others) to the list
 as I use them on all of my systems.

 ```bash